-Nick undertakes a wide variety of commercial work including contractual disputes, professional negligence, and claims involving consumer credit issues.
-Recent instructions have included:
+Nick undertakes a wide variety of commercial work, including contractual disputes that cross over with his employment practice.
+Recent instructions include:

 - Setting aside default judgment in a claim for clawback of advanced commission payments under a contract of employment.

 Nick’s practice covers a broad range of employment issues, including unfair/wrongful dismissal, discrimination claims, and claims under the Working Time Regulations.
 Recent instructions include:

 - The final hearing of a claim involving an issue of whether ‘on call’ breaks constituted working time.

-- Junior Counsel to Michael Salter on a claim involving unfair dismissal and race discrimination during the currency of a secondment to an international joint venture.
+- Junior Counsel to Michael Salter on a claim involving issues of constructive dismissal and race discrimination in the context of an international joint venture.

 Public & regulatory